 Clearly a Noetherian or an Artinian module cannot contain an infinite direct sum of nonzero projective submodules.
+Hence Theorem~\ref{Cor:Decomposition-hold-for-finite-udim-hdim} implies

-Hence it has a decomposition as a direct sum of a projective submodule and a stable submodule.
-Thus finitely generated modules over a right Noetherian or right Artinian ring have such a decomposition.
-This is well-known for example in the representation theory of Artin algebras; finitely generated modules over Artin algebras have such a decomposition (see \cite[p.
-104, after Proposition 1.6]{AuslanderReitenSmalo:RepresentationtheoryofArtinalgebras}).
+\begin{corollary} Any module that is either Noetherian or Artinian has a decomposition into the direct sum of a projective submodule and a stable submodule.
+In particular, a finitely generated module over a right Noetherian ring has such a decomposition. \end{corollary}